Common Accommodations Descriptions

 Computers may be provided for students with a variety of needs.
 The ASC has dictation software, screen-readers, and other technology that students can use for exams if they have the corresponding accommodation.
 This accommodation is also recommended for students who require the ability to type rather than hand-write papers.

 Individuals who have a service animal are not required to register with the Accessibility Services Center, per ADA law.
-For more information on the specific animal policy at Stetson.
-However, if a student so chooses, they may register for the purposes of the Accessibility Services Center assisting them in notifying their professors that they will have a service animal in the classroom.
+Click the following link for more information on the specific animal policy at Stetson.
+However, if a student chooses, they may register for the purposes of the Accessibility Services Center assisting them in notifying their professors that they will have a service animal in the classroom.
 Documentation is not required for this accommodation.
 The Accessibility Services Center often consults with faculty to ensure access to students who require a services animal when the structure of a course may create a challenge for access of the service animal.
 In these instances, the Accessibility Services Center will work with both the professor and the student to ensure access.
 There is no requirement for the student to register with the Accessibility Service Center for any accommodations for a service animal alone.

 - Ability to Leave Class and Return When Able